michael-wall/oidc_debug/README.md

 The other module provides a custom OSGi component implementation of OpenIdConnectAuthenticationHandler and a custom version of non-OSGi class OpenIdConnectTokenRequestUtil, both have additional DEBUG logging.

+Both custom classes are based on the DXP 7.4 U92 versions and have been tested locally with JDK 8.

 The logging level of package custom.openid.connect should be set to DEBUG to see the additional logging.